 When I wrote my first book, STONE AGE, I never thought past that book.
 When it became such a success, I pressed forward to write the sequel, DESOLTIAON.
 To be honest, I had no idea what I was doing.
 I had just found my passion for writing.
 I was trying to learn everything about writing and self-publishing, while I attempted to balance it with running other businesses.
 It was never my intention to leave readers with a cliffhanger (twice), and if I had known all of these considerations then, I would have surely done it different.

-I promise I will finish both series’, and that when I’m finished, they will be the best books I can possibly put out, and hopefully worthy of the long wait.
+So, I offer this promise: I will finish both series’, and when I am finished they will be the best books I can possibly put out, and hopefully worthy of the long wait.
 I’m not promising you a Sistine-Chapel-levels of perfection (who can?), but they will be exciting and satisfying conclusions.
 Until then, I can only ask that you be patient with me and enjoy what books come next.
 I can assure you, a lot of thought and planning went into each one.